LJ2lijia/CodeDetector/README.md

 # CodeDetector

-This is the implementation of Metropolis-Hastings Attacker.
+This is the implementation of CodeDetector for poison defense.
 The source code will be uploaded soon.